FilippKashket/OperaTest/README.md

 I think it's because something in standart bootstrap Overlay.

-If you don't like see it you will be able to turn off the React strict mode in Index.js
+If you don't like see it you could turn off the React strict mode in Index.js